-This simple, tangy Vietnamese tofu in tomato sauce is a comforting vegan dish that's very easy to make.
-It's made by adding fried or baked tofu in a simple onion-tomato gravy which can be served with any rice or noodle dish.
+This simple, tangy Vietnamese tomato tofu is a comforting vegan dish that's very easy to make.
+It's made by adding baked or fried tofu cubes to a simple Asian onion-tomato sauce.
+Tomato tofu can be served with any rice or noodle dish.

 Jump to: